jzohrab/practicing-guitar/docs/part-4-examples/cliffs-of-dover-hybrid-picking.rst

 20-minute chunks
 ^^^^^^^^^^^^^^^^

 For each different part, I stuck with the 20-minute practice session described in :ref:`practicing_repertoire`.
-When acquiring new motions, e.g. for new techniques, overpracticing can be counterproductive, so keeping the sessions short and experimental let me find what worked for me.
+It takes time to acquire new motions, for example when working on new techniques, so keeping the sessions short and experimental let me find what worked, and gave my brain and body time to adapt.
 I moved on to the next technique when the current one felt natural at the start of any practice session.

 The components
 --------------